torvalds/linux/Documentation/filesystems/caching/backend-api.rst

 to tell fscache that a volume has been withdrawn.
 This waits for all outstanding accesses on the volume to complete before returning.

-When the cache is completely withdrawn, fscache should be notified by calling::
+When the cache is completely withdrawn, fscache should be analtified by calling::

 	void fscache_relinquish_cache(struct fscache_cache *cache);